Plato said...

 "The discovery of the alphabet will create forgetfulness in the learners souls, because they will not use their memories; they will trust to the external written characters and not remember of themselves.
 You give your disciples not truth but only the semblance of truth; they will be heroes of many things, and will have learned nothing; they will appear to be omniscient and will generally know nothing."

-I've been thinking about this lately as we search for a new web developer in Brisbane with a job listing on Seek.
+I've been thinking about this lately as we search for a new web developer in Brainerd with a job listing on Seek.

 Good Question, I'll answer shortly.